All Episodes Plain Text

 And also, as Navy, go Navy, beat Army.

-Because so much of my identity was bound up and physicality and all these other things.
+And because so much of my identity was bound up and physicality and all these other things.

-But as I said earlier, the best parts of you come with you to whatever map you're on.
+And, but as I said earlier, the best parts of you come with you to whatever map you're on.

-And so what my bride and I have always tried to do, she's my ring dance day from the Naval Academy.
+And so, what my bride and I have always tried to do, she's my ring dance day from the Naval Academy.

-She's got the strongest eye -rolling muscles on the planet.
+She's got the strongest eye rolling muscles on the planet.

-I mean, she's just amazing.
+I mean, she's just, oh, I guess it's amazing.

-She's Arnold Schwarzenegger of eye -rollers.
+She's Arnold Schwarzenegger of eye rolls.

 It's incredible.